Hug0lmn/DL_applications/README.md

   - sequence lengths are much longer
   - Transformers do not leverage recurrence like RNNs

-- **Only character level has window context implemented**, subword level will have it next.
+- **Only character level has window context implemented**.
   Explanation of window context:
   - Tried to augment the data and help the models to understand more semantic and phonetic relations
   - Use fasttext embedding to represent each word in a 100 dim space (not more because of storage pb after)
   - Each word gets the three previous word embedding, require specific manipulation to make it word on each character

+- **Context window doesn't work on subword level**.
+  - Maybe context window, on char level, added a new representation space (with word level representation) that wasn't there
+  - The context window doesn't help to pass through the 50ish ppl wall on subword level
+  - On char level, helped to pass through the 3.6ish but not on every model

 - **Subword-level models (BPE ~4000 vocab)** produce better semantic consistency and more coherent lyrical structure.